 NATIONAL ALMOND DAY

 On February 16th each year, National Almond Day recognizes the versatile and healthful almond.
+This delicious nut is native to the Middle East and thrives in warm, dry climates with mild winters.
+The day celebrates the benefits and uses of almonds.

-Whether you are eating them by themselves, using almond milk, pasta, flour, butter, oil or meal, almonds offer a delicious flavor along with many health benefits.
-Almonds are one of the most heart-healthy foods on the market, packed with vitamin E, magnesium and fiber.
+Whether you are eating them by themselves, using almond milk, pasta, flour, butter, oil, or meal, almonds offer a delicious flavor along with many health benefits.
+Almonds are one of the most heart-healthy foods on the market, packed with vitamin E, magnesium, and fiber.

 - According to a survey of 500 health professionals, almonds may be beneficial to a healthy lifestyle.